-Whales, dolphins, and porpoises are categorized taxonomically as within the order Cetacea.
-As mammals, cetaceans breathe air, give birth to live young, and nurse their offspring.
+Whales, dolphins, and porpoises are categorized taxonomically in the order Cetacea.
+As mammals, cetaceans are warm-blooded, breathe air, give birth to live young, and nurse their offspring.
 They are also highly intelligent and social animals.
 There are over 80 extant species of cetaceans, categorized into two suborders: the toothed whales (odontocetes) and baleen whales (mysticetes).
-Sperm whales, orcas, beaked whales, belugas, narwhals, porpoises, and dolphins are odontocetes, of which there are about 70 known species.
-Baleen whales, also known as mysticetes, are comprised of 14 species - blue, fin, sei, Brydes, gray, bowhead, humpback and minke whales among them.
+Sperm whales, orcas (killer whales), beaked whales, belugas, narwhals, porpoises, and dolphins are odontocetes, of which there are about 70 known species.
+Baleen whales are comprised of 14 species, including blue, fin, sei, Bryde’s, gray, right, bowhead, humpback, and minke whales.

-Odontocetes use their teeth to catch their prey, whereas mysticetes use their baleen plates to filter vast quantities of water, straining out their prey.
-Mysticetes are much larger than odontocetes and are considered the "great whales" - although the largest of the toothed whales, the sperm whale (made famous by Herman Melville in Moby Dick), is also considered a great whale.
+Odontocetes use their teeth to catch their prey, whereas mysticetes use their baleen plates to filter vast quantities of water, straining out their much smaller prey, such as krill.
+Despite the smaller size of their prey, most mysticetes are much larger than odontocetes and are referred to as the "great whales."
+The largest of the toothed whales, the sperm whale (made famous by Herman Melville in Moby Dick), is also considered a great whale.

-Generally whaling can be split into two types—whaling on great whales and that on small cetaceans, such as the infamous drive hunts in Japan and the Faroe Islands.
-Since 1946, whaling on the great whales has, for the most part, been overseen by the International Whaling Commission (IWC) under the International Convention for the Regulation of Whaling (ICRW).
-While the ICRW includes definitions for some odontocetes and includes references to toothed whales in its Schedule (the set of adopted rules and definitions), the IWC has largely concentrated its work on the baleen whales and the sperm whale in terms of setting whaling quotas and other whaling requirements.
-The IWC Scientific Committee, however, routinely works on issues relating to all cetaceans.
+Generally, whaling can be split into two types—whaling on the great whales and the hunting of small cetaceans in coastal waters, such as the infamous drive hunts in Japan and the Faroe Islands.
+Since 1946, whaling on the great whales has, for the most part, been regulated by the International Whaling Commission (IWC) pursuant to the International Convention for the Regulation of Whaling (ICRW).
+While the ICRW includes definitions of some odontocetes and includes references to toothed whales in its schedule (the binding rules and definitions that implement the ICRW), the IWC has concentrated its management on the great whales, setting quotas and other restrictions on hunting.
+The IWC’s Scientific Committee, however, routinely works on conservation issues relating to all cetaceans.

 From a purely physiological standpoint, there are significant differences in the mass, length, and organ placement of whale species targeted by whalers.
-Unlike farm animals in conventional production who have been bred for consistency in size and weight, individual whales even within species might differ in length by 10 to 20 feet.
-While an exploding penthrite grenade harpoon might achieve a successful kill on a 25-foot minke whale, the same harpoon has little chance of rendering a 60-foot fin whale dead or unconscious with a single shot.
+Unlike farm animals who have been bred for consistency in size and weight, individual whales of the same species might differ in length by 10 to 20 feet.